Our Family's Journey Through Time

 Viz- namely (videlicet)

-We strive to document all of our sources in this family tree.
-If you have something to add, please let us know.
+We make every effort to document our research.
+If you have something you would like to add, please contact us.